Orichalcum: Discovery of brass ingots

-In 2015, 39 orichalcum ingots were discovered in a sunken vessel on the coast of Gela in Sicily which have tentatively been dated at 2,100 years old.
+In 2015, 39 metal ingots were discovered in a sunken vessel on the coast of Gela in Sicily which have tentatively been dated at 2,600 years old.
 They were analyzed with X-ray fluorescence and found to be an alloy consisting of 75–80% copper, 15–20% zinc, and smaller percentages of nickel, lead, and iron.
+Researchers have referred to the metal as "orichalcum" on the basis of its composition.
 Another cache of 47 ingots was recovered in February 2016 and found to have similar composition as measured with ICP-OES and ICP-MS: around 65–80% copper, 15–25% zinc, 4–7% lead, 0.5–1% nickel, and trace amounts of silver, antimony, arsenic, bismuth, and other elements.

+This composition corresponds to high quality brass.

 In ancient literature

 Orichalcum is first mentioned in the 7th century BC by Hesiod, and in the Homeric hymn dedicated to Aphrodite, dated to the 630s BC.

 According to the Critias of Plato, the inner wall surrounding the citadel of Atlantis with the Temple of Poseidon "flashed with the red light of orichalcum".
 The interior walls, pillars, and floors of the temple were completely covered in orichalcum, and the roof was variegated with gold, silver, and orichalcum.
 In the center of the temple stood a pillar of orichalcum, on which the laws of Poseidon and records of the first son princes of Poseidon were inscribed.

 Pliny the Elder points out that orichalcum had lost currency due to the mines being exhausted.
 Pseudo-Aristotle in De mirabilibus auscultationibus (62) describes a type of copper that is "very shiny and white, not because there is tin mixed with it, but because some earth is combined and molten with it."
 This might be a reference to orichalcum obtained during the smelting of copper with the addition of "cadmia", a kind of earth formerly found on the shores of the Black Sea, which is attributed to be zinc oxide.